nalitafairuz/portfolio/README.md

 - Conducted three tutorials on AWS Systems Manager and Amazon CloudWatch, upskilling eight stakeholders and improving AWS proficiency.
 - Utilised AWS Application Discovery Service to analyze nine servers and three applications, constructing a migration wave plan.
 - Executed rehost and replatform migration of five servers to AWS using Application MigrationService and Auto-Scaling Groups.

+# Projects
+##  Prediction of Fetal State using Classification Machine Learning
+- Optimised a machine learning method to predict the classification of fetal state as normal, suspect, or pathological, based on cardiotocography (CTG) data.
+- Demonstrated EDA to discover missing data, outliers, duplicates, distribution of numerical data, the correlation between attributes, and representation of class labels in the dataset.
+- Refined data pre-processing methods and fine-tuned SVM and ANN models to successfully achieve a 99% F1-Score using an oversampled dataset and early stopping on the ANN model.